Here’s What You Need in Your Whistleblower Policy (and Why)

 A weak policy leaves employees and your company vulnerable.

-Employees who know how to report their concerns (and don’t fear retaliation) are more likely to report.
-That way, you can address problems before they escalate.
 Communicate how and why whistleblowing is important in your company whistleblower policy.
-Use our free template to get started.
+Use our free whistleblowing policy template to get started.

 How to Report

-This is the most important section of your whistleblower policy.
-Employees need to know how and where they can submit reports of wrongdoing.
+This is the most important section of your whistleblowing policy.
+Employees need to know how and where they can submit allegations of wrongdoing.
 Describe how to use all your channels in detail so whistleblowers know their options.
-For example:

 Whistleblower Hotline